Reno Day Trips, activities, nearby attractions, and points of interest.

-Scattered throughout both parks are numerous hiking trails to suit most every level of difficulty, from the easy Huffaker Park Lookout Trail with its spectacular views of Reno and Sparks to the more difficult hike to the summit of Mt.
+Scattered throughout both parks are numerous hiking trails to suit almost every level of difficulty, from the easy Huffaker Park Lookout Trail with its spectacular views of Reno and Sparks to the more difficult hike to the summit of Mt.
 Rose, with its awesome views of Lake Tahoe and beyond.

 Travel time 45 minutes 26 miles.
 Open year-round, the town offers a free, interactive learning experience that is easily accessible from nearby Reno and Carson City — Nevada’s capital.
 Old West saloons of years past offer a bridge to another era while the museums, shops, and restaurants expand the experience.

 Travel time 45 minutes 26 miles.
 The Virginia Truckee Railroad offers visitors three trip options.
 Two short line and one all day train excursion.
 Most visitors take the 35-minute excursion from Virginia to Gold Hill.
 If you have more time then the 24-mile round trip from Carson City is defiantly the best choice.

 Carson City makes a great day trip from Reno.
-Just a short 30-minute drive take you to the capital of Nevada, a modest town, named after the famous legendary trapper, scout and explorer, Kit Carson.
+Just a short 30-minute drive takes you to the capital of Nevada, a modest town, named after the famous legendary trapper, scout and explorer, Kit Carson.
 With so much to see, the best way to explore Carson City is by following the Kit Carson Trail, which the sidewalks of Carson City’s historic area.

 From its spectacular views surrounding Donner Lake to its quaint downtown district, the area boasts six ski resorts, as well as the scenic Truckee River and nearby majestic Lake Tahoe.
 With its unique restaurants and shops set in authentic historic buildings, the downtown district is the heart and soul of Truckee.